 Can You Overdose on Ativan?

 Yes.
 Ativan is a powerful sedating drug that has a depressant effect on the CNS.
-The CNS controls breathing, heart rate, which are necessary to live.
+The CNS controls breathing, and heart rate, which are necessary to live.
 When these become overly sedated, coma or death can occur.5,17

-Taking too much Ativan or mixing it with alcohol or other CNS depressants can result in overdose, requiring medical intervention to prevent a fatality.
+Taking too much Ativan or mixing it with alcohol or other CNS depressants can result in an overdose, requiring medical intervention to prevent a fatality.
 Since lorazepam impairs memory, there is a greater chance of accidental overdose or missing doses that may lead to Ativan withdrawal reactions.27

-Risk of Ativan / Lorazepam Addiction
+Risks of Ativan / Lorazepam

-Lorazepam Withdrawal and Removal of Excitotoxins
+Lorazepam Withdrawal and Removal of Toxins

 There has been success regarding the extraction of excitotoxins, like heavy metals, chemicals, and pesticides that we have been commonly exposed to.